A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 \!\!where $C$ caps extreme values.
 In this context, the uncapped average corresponds to the standard definition of the Graph Atlas Distance proposed in~\citep{richardeau2025llmspromptedgraphshallucinations}, while the cap serves as a robustification measure during the evaluation process.

 The Degree-distribution Deviation captures distributional drift by measuring a lightweight deviation between normalized degree histograms.
 This metric is defined by the following expression:

 \!\!where $h_{\text{gen}}(G)$ represents the normalized degree histogram of the generated graph $G$ and $h_{\text{ref}}$ is the target histogram.
 This target may be derived from the ground-truth graph or a reference dataset.
 A higher value of this deviation indicates that the generated graphs may appear reasonable but diverge statistically from the reference model.
-Comparing degree-based statistics through distributional distances, such as Maximum Mean Discrepancy, Kullback Leibler divergence, or Kolmogorov Smirnov tests, is standard practice in the evaluation of graph generation~\citep{liao2020efficientgraphgenerationgraph,liu2024pgbbenchmarkingdifferentiallyprivate}.
-In this study, we utilize an $L_2$ histogram deviation for simplicity.
-We emphasize that degree-based deviations provide useful although not sufficient auxiliary signals.
+Comparing degree-based statistics through distributional distances, such as Maximum Mean Discrepancy, Kullback Leibler divergence, or Kolmogorov-Smirnov tests, is standard practice in the evaluation of graph generation~\citep{liao2020efficientgraphgenerationgraph,liu2024pgbbenchmarkingdifferentiallyprivate}.
+In this study, an $L_2$ histogram deviation is used for simplicity.
+It is further noted that degree-based deviations provide useful although not sufficient auxiliary signals.
 Consequently, they should be interpreted alongside topology-sensitive measures such as the Graph Atlas Distance or the graph edit distance~\citep{richardeau2025llmspromptedgraphshallucinations}.